-About the Leadership Conference
+About the Leadership & Ethics Conference

-The conference attracts the attention of faculty and students of the nation’s foremost schools, members of the public and private sectors, military leaders, and non-profit audiences.
+The conference attracts the attention of faculty and students from the nation’s foremost schools, members of the public and private sectors, military leaders, and non-profit audiences.
 By bringing these representatives on Post, VMI once again leads national conversations on diverse themes of leadership and ethics in modern society.

 2014 George Washington: The American Cincinnatus

 Designed for an audience of the Corps of Cadets and interested faculty and staff, the 2014 VMI Leadership Conference explored George Washington as an exemplar of honor and leadership.
 Participants examined this heroic figure to gain a deeper understanding of his motivations and decisions, and were challenged to decide if the leadership insight gleaned was relevant in the world today.